Curriculum Negative Mining For Temporal Networks: Experiment

-\paragraph{Inductive Setting} The inductive setting allows us to compare our method's generalizability against existing methods by evaluating their performances on unseen nodes.
+The inductive setting allows us to compare our method's generalizability against existing methods by evaluating their performances on unseen nodes.
 When comparing inductive to transductive settings, the average ranks of ENS and recent sampling worsen, suggesting that their heuristic strategies might not be generalizable and could lead to overfitting on seen nodes.
 On the contrary, the average rank of random sampling improves, indicating its robustness despite relatively weaker performance.
-Finally, our CurNM method consistently achieves the best across 9 datasets and delivers a higher average rank in the inductive setting compared to the transductive setting.
-This confirms that our method not only performs well but is also robust and highly generalizable.
+CurNM also achieves a better average rank in the inductive setting, confirming that it is not only effective but also robust and highly generalizable.

-At the dataset level, our method consistently outperforms or matches the existing methods in almost all datasets, with insignificant declines in only two cases (again, with myket being an outlier).